slatedocs/slate/source/includes/_police_registration.md

 receipt_signature | false | The guest signature, base64 encoded, to be used in the receipt if generate_receipt is true.

 ### Test Mode
 There is a test mode that can be activated setting the attribute test_mode in true.
 In this mode you can send any police username and any police password, no real login will be attempted and data won't be sen't to the police.
+You can use it to test the api or to test your integrations.

 To make a real registration you will need to get the property owner user and password that they use to login into the police website.